Covicake/theam_test/README.md

 ## Getting started:

-All you need to do to run the server is install the dependencies with: `npm install` and then start the server with `npm run start`.
+All you need to do to run the server is install the dependencies with: `npm install --production` and then start the server with `npm run start`.

 The database information is stored in 'ormconfig.json' at the projects root, I didn't upload that file, but you can build your own [following this instructions](http://typeorm.io/#/using-ormconfig/)